-At 729,130 sf, Indeed Tower is the largest downtown office development expected to deliver in 2021.
-As the name suggests, Indeed is the project’s anchor tenant and will move into roughly 300,000 sf when the project is delivered in 2Q 2021.
+At 729,130 square feet, Indeed Tower is the largest downtown office development expected to deliver in 2021.
+As the name suggests, Indeed is the project’s anchor tenant and will move into roughly 300,000 square feet when the project is delivered in 2Q 2021.
 Indeed plans to consolidate its current downtown presence into Indeed Tower once completed.

-The Teachers Retirement System (TRS) had pre-leased 100,000 sf in the project, but public backlash forced them to put all the space on the sublease market.
+The Teachers Retirement System (TRS) had pre-leased 100,000 square feet in the project, but public backlash forced them to put all the space on the sublease market.
 At this article’s publish date, Indeed Tower is roughly 70% preleased including TRS’s space.